deadlydog/deadlydog.github.io/_drafts/2026-01-29-The-part-of-the-SDLC-nobody-talks-about--and-many-companies-dont-do-properly.md

   - Extra things to be migrated when changing platforms
   - If people don't know what a service is for they are scared/hesitant to remove it
   - People asking questions about it when they discover it (have same conversations again year after year)
-  - Jobs take longer to run (e.g. managing on-prem things with scripts)
+  - Jobs take longer to run (e.g. managing on-prem things with scripts, IaC deployments, etc)

 - How to decommission safely
   - Check logs for activity